IIWare/itux.sh/README.md

 A: Don't get your hopes up too high, as GPU isn't supported, and Sound isn't supported too, same with camera and cellular, everything else works.

 ---

+Android sandcastle:
+Compiled: true (it was already compiled)